French protectorate of Cambodia: Struggle for Khmer unity

 Cambodia's situation at the end of the war was chaotic.
 The Free French, under General Charles de Gaulle, were determined to recover Indochina, though they offered Cambodia and the other Indochinese protectorates a carefully circumscribed measure of self-government.
 Convinced that they had a "civilizing mission," they envisioned Indochina's participation in a French Union of former colonies that shared the common experience of French culture.
 Neither the urban professional elites nor the common people, however, were attracted by this arrangement.
 For Cambodians of practically all walks of life, the brief period of independence, from March to October 1945, had been enjoyable.
 The lassitude of the Khmer was a thing of the past.

 In Phnom Penh, Sihanouk, acting as head of state, was placed in a delicate position of negotiating with the French for full independence while trying to neutralise party politicians and supporters of the Khmer Issarak and Viet Minh who considered him a French collaborator.
 During the tumultuous period between 1946 and 1953, Sihanouk displayed the remarkable aptitude for political survival that sustained him before and after his fall from power in March 1970.
 The Khmer Issarak was an extremely heterogeneous guerrilla movement, operating in the border areas.

 The group included indigenous leftists, Vietnamese leftists, anti-monarchical nationalists (Khmer Serei) loyal to Son Ngoc Thanh, and plain bandits taking advantage of the chaos to terrorise villagers.
 Though their fortunes rose and fell during the immediate postwar period (a major blow was the overthrow of a left-wing friendly government in Bangkok in 1947), by 1954 the Khmer Issarak operating with the Viet Minh by some estimates controlled as much as 50 percent of Cambodia's territory.

 In 1946, France allowed the Cambodians to form political parties and to hold elections for a Consultative Assembly that would advise the monarch on drafting the country's constitution.
 The two major parties were both headed by royal princes.
 The Democratic Party, led by Prince Sisowath Yuthevong, espoused immediate independence, democratic reforms, and parliamentary government.
-Its supporters were teachers, civil servants, politically active members of the Buddhist priesthood, and others whose opinions had been greatly influenced by the nationalistic appeals of Nagaravatta before it was closed down by the French in 1942.
+Its supporters were teachers, civil servants, politically active members of the Buddhist clergy, and others whose opinions had been greatly influenced by the nationalistic appeals of Nagaravatta before it had been closed down by the French in 1942.

 Many Democrats sympathised with the violent methods of the Khmer Issarak.
 The Liberal Party, led by Prince Norodom Norindeth, represented the interests of the old rural elites, including large landowners.
 They preferred continuing some form of the colonial relationship with France, and advocated gradual democratic reform.
 In the Consultative Assembly election held in September 1946, the Democrats won 50 of 67 seats.